RedHatInsights/insights-host-inventory/docs/pull_request_template.md

 # Overview

-This PR is being created to address [this Jira](https://issues.redhat.com/browse/ESSNTL-xxxxx).
+This PR is being created to address [ESSNTL-xxxx](https://issues.redhat.com/browse/ESSNTL-xxxx).
 (A description of your PR's changes, along with why/context to the PR, goes here.)

 ## PR Checklist